Rick Joyner

-Morningstar Ministries
+Early life and education

 Joyner was born in Raleigh, North Carolina, and grew up in Richmond, Virginia.

+Career

 With his wife, Julie, he founded MorningStar Ministries in Jackson, Mississippi, in 1985.
+Joyner is a promoter of the dominionist theology known as the Seven Mountain Mandate or Seven Mountains of Influence, which advocates the need for Christians to be involved in leadership in the seven spheres of cultural influence.
+Joyner promotes the ministry of Lance Wallnau who teaches on the Seven Mountains theology; MorningStar Ministries carries a long list of materials by Wallnau.

 By the mid-1990s Joyner was president of MorningStar Publications, located at that time in Charlotte, North Carolina.

 By 1994, Joyner appeared in news reports regarding his participation in plans to build a biblical theme park, in particular, with Reggie White, who had been unsuccessful in his attempts to purchase the Heritage USA theme park property.

 The ministry hosts multiple conferences annually, with Christians from across the country and globe attending.

 In 1997 Joyner purchased 320 acres of land in Wilkes County, North Carolina, near Moravian Falls and moved the headquarters of MorningStar there from Charlotte.

 In 2004 MorningStar purchased part of the Heritage USA complex (originally established by Jim Bakker and PTL in Fort Mill, South Carolina) for $1.6 million.
 The complex has been renamed Heritage International Ministries Conference Center.
 Joyner also promotes the Kingdom Business Association which is located in the same complex.

 Christ's Mandate for Missions (CMM) merged with MorningStar Missions in 2009.

-Advisory and other leadership roles
+Advisory and leadership roles

 Joyner has been a part of the Apostolic-Prophetic Movement and an advocate for the Fivefold ministry and has been considered a leader in the movement since he published The Harvest in 1989, in which he predicted there would soon be a prophetic movement and a separate apostolic movement.

 In the mid-1990s Joyner was one of the all-male members of the international advisors-at-large to the evangelical Christian women's organization Aglow International.

 Joyner is also the founder and president of the Oak Initiative.
 The non-profit organization is for Christians who desire "to Unite, Mobilize, Equip, and Activate Christians to be the salt and light they are called to be by engaging in the great issues of our time from a sound biblical worldview."